-- ◆ Take shorter showers and avoid running the water while you brush your teeth. - ♦ Wash full loads of laundry and dishes. - ◆ Replace water using appliances with newer water saving models. - ◆ Repair all plumbing leaks promptly.
+- ◆ Take shorter showers and avoid running the water while you brush your teeth. - ♦ Wash full loads of laundry and dishes. - Replace water-using appliances with newer water saving models. - Repair all plumbing leaks promptly.
 This is especially important in older homes.
-A frequent source of leakage is the service line. - ◆ Water your lawn early in the morning or consider letting your lawn go dormant in the summer.
+A frequent source of leakage is the service line. - Water your lawn early in the morning or consider letting your lawn go dormant in the summer. - Repair any leaking pipes or malfunctioning sprinkler heads on your irrigation system.